Vision, Mission & Values

 Today, the Center has been renamed to Bluebonnet Trails Community Services and serves as the local mental health and mental retardation authority in eight counties with a population density of over 845,000 persons and a land mass of approximately 6,910 square miles.
 Center services are provided to adults with serious mental illness and chemical dependency; to children and adolescents with serious mental illness or emotional disorders, chemical dependency, autism or pervasive developmental disorders; to persons with intellectual and developmental disabilities; and to infants and toddlers with developmental delays.

-The Department of State Health Services and the Department of Aging and Disability Services annually contract with the Center to function as the mental health and intellectual and developmental disabilities authority for the counties of Bastrop, Burnet, Caldwell, Fayette, Gonzales, Guadalupe, Lee and Williamson.
+The Health and Human Services Commission (HHSC) annually contract with the Center to function as the mental health and intellectual and developmental disabilities authority for the counties of Bastrop, Burnet, Caldwell, Fayette, Gonzales, Guadalupe, Lee and Williamson.
 The authority role holds the Center accountable for ensuring access to needed services for persons meeting the eligibility criteria established by the state.
-Along with defining the eligibility criteria of the persons authorized to receive services, the Departments define, through their contracts with the Center, the services that may be provided.
+Along with defining the eligibility criteria of the persons authorized to receive services, HHSC define, through their contracts with the Center, the services that may be provided.

 In addition to providing Mental Health and Developmental Disabilities services, the Center focuses on ensuring access to substance abuse services.
 The Center operates as the Outreach, Screening, Assessment and Referral (OSAR) entity in the Texas Health and Human Services Commission Region 7.
 As the OSAR, the Center serves thirty counties in Central Texas, including six of the eight counties in which the Center provides Mental Health and Developmental Disabilities services.
 The Department of State Health Services oversees the OSAR program.
 The goal of the OSAR program is to support prevention services and provide access to effective treatment for persons with chemical dependency.
 The thirty counties served by the program encompass a population density of just over 3.2 million persons and a land mass of approximately 25,500 square miles.
 The following counties are served by the OSAR program: Bastrop, Bell, Blanco, Brazos, Burnet, Burleson, Caldwell, Coryell, Fayette, Grimes, Hamilton, Hayes, Lampasas, Lee, Leon, Llano, Madison, Milam, Mills, Robertson, San Saba, Travis, Washington and Williamson.